mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     WHERE started='yes'
     ORDER BY franchise;

-The following are few queries I wrote to practice changing tables, such as updating the list to include games I recently purchased from the Steam Summer Sale, and deleting The Outer Worlds from the list once I completed it.
+The following are few queries I wrote to practice making table edits, such as updating the list to include games I recently purchased from the Steam Summer Sale, and deleting The Outer Worlds from the list once I completed it.

     UPDATE games
     SET owned='yes', started='no'